I don’t like getting wet.

 Guðrún’s Bathing Pool

 We came upon this pool quite by accident after a very long, very wet day traversing the Westfjords.
 Lured by the 2500kr ($21 US) sleeping bag space promised at the Hotel Edda in Saelingsdalur, we rolled into the geothermal village of Laugar eager for an affordable and dry night’s sleep.
-Being able to relax that evening in a scenic hot pool was an added bonus!
+Being able to relax that evening in a scenic hot pool in Iceland was an added bonus!

 Guðrún’s Bathing Pool is one of the nicer hot pools we encountered in Iceland, beautifully sculpted with stone and partially coated in green moss (which looks pretty cool, until you get in and see flakes of moss floating all over).
 This one was more warm than hot, but we were fortunate to have it to ourselves.
 It felt like elves could pop out from the surrounding hills at any moment, though!